-I love using self-evaluations with my students to encourage them to think reflectively on how they can improve.
-I find that it is a great way to encourage student responsibility, and self-evaluation activities are great tools to come back to if you need to have a conference with a parent, a quick chat with an under-performing student, or a meeting with an administrator to discuss student progress.
+I love using student self-evaluations with my class to encourage them to think reflectively on how they can improve.
+I find that it is a great way to encourage student responsibility.
+Self-evaluation activities are great tools to come back to if you need to have a conference with a parent, a quick chat with an under-performing student, or a meeting with an administrator to discuss student progress.

-I’ve taught 6th-12th grade, so I don’t always use the same type of self-evaluations, but I still want to help foster this important skill with middle schoolers.
+I’ve taught 6th-12th grade, so I don’t always use the same type of student self-evaluations.
+However, I still want to help foster this important skill with middle schoolers.
 An 11-year-old is not going to think the same way as a 17-year-old, but that doesn’t mean that a sixth grader can’t think reflectively about his/her progress.

-Why should you use self-evaluations with your students?
+Why should you use student self-evaluations with your class?

 1. You’re encouraging autonomy.